Canon 7D II vs G1X

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the 7D Mark II and the G1X have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D II and the Canon G1 X?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.